 Avoid using the exact anchor text for all internal links, as it makes it difficult for search engines to understand the context and relevance of the linked pages.
 Instead, varied and descriptive anchor text for internal links can help provide more information to search engines with a better user experience.

-Instead, use descriptive phrases that accurately describe the content of the linked page, such as “learn more about our services” or “read our latest blog post on SEO.”
+Instead, use descriptive phrases and long-tail keywords that accurately describe the content of the linked page, such as “learn more about our services” or “read our latest blog post on SEO.”

 Linking an entire paragraph can make reading difficult and overwhelm the user.